pagopa/cgn-onboarding-portal-frontend/README.md

 dialog.showModal();
 ```
 - Paste the snippet that was automatically placed in the clipboard in the browser console and press enter.

+#### Troubleshooting

+At the moment the login flow must be started from UAT or PROD (might be fixed in future).

+Once you get redirected to localhost, but it looks like you are not logged in, it might be needed to click `one identity` button in the top right corner and select the session.

 ### Option 2: Using the Browser Extension